csci-1301/csci-1301.github.io/docs/uca.md

 - Have an interest in tutoring,
 - Understand clearly the limits and boundaries to the help they can provide to students.

-Additionally, if a student want to help with this particular class, then of course the student must have successfully passed CSCI 1301 with a grade of B or higher
+Additionally, if a student wants to help with this particular class, then the student must have successfully passed CSCI 1301 with a grade of B or higher

 A UCA will: